gauravearn/miseq-nextseq-novaseq-genome/README.md

 # shell_assembler_bacterial_plant_fungal_genomes
 A pure shell assembler that takes only the directory path and does all the cleaning of the reads, mapping, remapping and assembly.
 From start to finish everything by providing a simple directory path.
-You dont have to provide anything else just the directory path of the fastq files.It works with MiSeq, NextSeq, NovaSeq
+You dont have to provide anything else just the directory path of the fastq files.It works with MiSeq, NextSeq, NovaSeq.
+It works with all plant, bacterial and fungal genomes. \

 ```
 shell_command